I know what you’re thinking 23 minutes into your call center experience:

 When does outsourcing customer support make sense?

-Ben McCormack is the Head of Support at FullStory, and he has recently considered outsourcing some of his team’s support.
-For McCormack, it’s important that all of his support hiring decisions be well informed, and to not just default to hiring internally.
+Kailee Urban is the Director of Customer Support at FullStory, and she has recently considered outsourcing some of her team’s support.
+For Urban, it’s important that all of her support hiring decisions be well informed — and to not just default to hiring internally.

 There’s a stigma against outsourcing support, but it’s important to have the conversation.

-His investigation began by mapping the full work output of the FullStory support team — not only what questions they answer, but also the work they do outside of the support inbox.
+When faced with the need to quickly hire and ramp up a global support team, Kailee began investigating all potential solutions, including outsourcing.
+In order to make the right decision for her existing team and customers, she began by mapping the full work output of the FullStory support team — not only what questions they answer, but also the work they do outside of the support queue.

-With a complete picture of what his team does, he was able to estimate its value for the business: “If you have a clear understanding of your support team’s output, and you find there is work that could be done by someone outside your organization, you have to consider that option.”
+With a complete picture of what her team does, she was able to determine if outsourcing was the right decision for scaling an international team. : “If you have a clear understanding of your support team’s impact, in and out of the support queue, and you find someone outside your organization can quickly have the same impact, you should consider that option.”

-For McCormack, outsourcing was never about saving money or sidelining support.
-Instead, it represented a way of adding support capacity quickly, without committing to a full-time hire.
+For Urban, outsourcing was never about saving money or sidelining support.
+Instead, it represented a way of adding support capacity quickly without committing to several full-time hires.

-For businesses with seasonal cycles, like e-commerce, support volume can vary widely throughout the year., without over-hiring or having to let people go when the queues are quiet.
+For businesses with seasonal cycles like ecommerce, support volume can vary widely throughout the year.
+Outsourced support teams allow for scaling the team size up and down as needed without over-hiring or having to let people go when the queues are quiet.

-Instead of being short-term hires for a single client, PartnerHero’s support agents are reassigned to other clients when the need arises, so they have the opportunity to build their skills and have career variety without job hopping.
+Instead of being short-term hires for a single client, PartnerHero’s support agents are reassigned to other clients when the need arises so they have the opportunity to build their skills and get career variety without job hopping.
 Talieh says:

 That ability to go beyond answering questions to really improving your business is a second reason to consider outsourcing.